CounterCurrent Returns With Groundbreaking Arts Programming

 With such impressive programming scheduled for the festival between April 18 and 23, we’ve compiled a comprehensive guide to the festival’s can’t-miss events.

 Ten choreographers present ten short dances over the span of an hour, all executed in a 4′ x 4′ stage.
-Ten Tiny Dances showcases a mix of artists from varying disciplines, including contemporary and ballet dancers and choreographers, and is known to be a festival favorite.
+Ten Tiny Dancers showcases a mix of artists from varying disciplines, including contemporary and ballet dancers and choreographers, and is known to be a festival favorite.
 Co-curated by Nancy Wozny, editor-in-chief of Arts + Culture Texas, the performance takes place on April 19 at Post HTX (401 Franklin) at 8 pm and free tickets are available online.

 A theatrical adaptation of an experimental novel by the late postmodern novelist Donald Barthelme, The Catastrophic Theatre presents Snow White, a contemporary take on the classic tale.
 Snow White is tired of being a bored housewife to seven men, who “only add up to the equivalent of about two real men.”
 She spends her days drinking screwdrivers, reading communist literature and waiting for her prince.
 Reworked for stage with the notes of Barthelme, the production will be hosted at MATCH-BOX 3 on April 20, 21 and 22 at 8 pm with free tickets available online.